-The SC825TQ-R500WB chassis has an innovative cooling design that includes three 8-cm hot-plug cooling fans located in the middle section of the chassis.
-These fans are powered by 4-pin connectors with fan speed controlled by IPMI software.
-An air shroud channels the airflow from the system fans to efficiently cool the processor area of the system.
+The SC116AC-R706WB chassis has an innovative cooling design that features a fan tray that can hold up to six sets of 4-cm counter-rotating fans located in the middle section of the chassis (five fans installed, the sixth is optional).
+These fans are 1U high and are powered by 4-pin connectors, with chassis fan speed controlled by IPMI software.
 The power supply module also includes a cooling fan.